rasbt/python_reference/README.md

 - [Cython](http://cython.org) - C-extensions for Python, an optimizing static compiler to combine Python and C code

 - [Numba](http://numba.pydata.org) - an just-in-time specializing compiler which compiles annotated Python and NumPy code to LLVM (through decorators)

+- [scikit-learn](http://scikit-learn.org/stable/) - a powerful machine learning library for Python and tools for efficient data mining and analysis